tu-studio/wonder/README.md

-# **WONDER Lite**
+# **WONDER**
 **Wave field synthesis Of New Dimensions of Electronic music in Realtime**

-WONDER Lite is a stripped down version of the original *WONDER* suite developed by the Audiocommunication Group at TU Berlin.
+*WONDER* is a software suite for using Wave Field Synthesis originally developed by the Audiocommunication Group at TU Berlin.
-Eugen Winter of HAW Hamburg updated and improved the codebase.

-This package contains the following components of WONDER:
+The *WONDER* suite is composed of the following components:

 - **libwonder**: Library
 - **cwonder**: Managing Application